 - investigators

-- authorisation officers
+- · authorisation officers

 - client protection officers

-- legal and enforcement officers
+- · legal and enforcement officers

-- AML specialists.
+- · AML specialists.

-Operational units receive direct support from colleagues in other teams such as our Contact Centre, our Quality Assurance team and our Intelligence Unit.
+Operational units receive direct support from colleagues in other teams such as our Contact Centre and our Intelligence Unit.
 These teams work alongside them to provide robust and proportionate frontline regulation that protects members of the public, and that responds to the risks that the public face.